Ensemble Conformalized Quantile Regression for Probabilistic Time Series Forecasting: Experiments

 \section{Experiments}

-The experiments focus on comparing the PI obtained by EnCQR and by closely related methods when using the same underlying regression algorithms.
+The experiments focus on comparing the PI obtained by EnCQR with methods based only on QR or CP, which use the same underlying regression algorithm.
 To demonstrate the versatility of EnCQR we consider regression algorithms based both on deep learning architectures and traditional machine learning approaches.
-Finding the best underlying regression algorithm for the specific problem at hand can improve the performance of both EnCQR and the competing methods, but not their \textit{relative difference} in performance.
-Therefore, finding the optimal algorithm is outside the scope of our evaluation.
+Finding the best underlying regression algorithm for the specific dataset can improve the performance of both EnCQR and the competing methods, but not their \textit{relative difference} in performance.
+Therefore, finding such an optimal algorithm is outside the scope of our evaluation.
 The software implementation of EnQCR is available online\footnote{\url{https://github.com/FilippoMB/Ensemble-Conformalized-Quantile-Regression}}